 There may be other documents your lawyer in Canton requires, and you may have to write a statement of the accident.

-- $1 million bodily injury liability and property damage coverage when providing a ride for a passenger
+- Working for Uber or Lyft, the driver has additional coverage of up to $1 million in bodily injury liability and property damage coverage when providing a ride for a passenger.

 - $50,000 in bodily injury per individual/$100,000 per accident/$25,000 property damage when logged into the app but not actively giving a ride

 - $25,000 for injury or death of one person/$50,000 for injury or death of two or more people/$25,000 property damage as a private driver when not logged in or carrying passengers

 When you file a lawsuit after a rideshare accident, the driver’s insurance company (and sometimes the ride-sharing company’s insurance carrier) often pays the settlement.

 Therefore, the amount you receive may be limited by their insurance coverage.
 Your Slater & Zurz personal injury attorney in Canton can tell you for sure when they file your claim.

 Yes!
 Whether you were a passenger in a rideshare vehicle or were struck by a rideshare driver, you may file a claim for damages, including your medical bills, the cost of fixing or replacing your vehicle, time missed from work, and the emotional trauma or pain and suffering you experienced as a result of the crash and your injuries.

 However, Ohio rideshare lawsuits are complex and not something you want to approach without the assistance of an attorney for Uber & Lyft accidents.